Merzasphor/MWSE/docs/source/types/tes3matrix33.md

 ### `new`

-Creates a new 3 by 3 matrix from 3 provided vectors, 9 numbers or creates an empty matrix if nothing is provided.
+Creates a new 3 by 3 matrix from 3 provided vectors or 9 numbers.
+Creates an empty matrix if nothing is provided.

 ```lua
 local matrix = tes3matrix33.new(x0, y0, z0, x1, y1, z1, x2, y2, z2, x, y, z)